francesco-innocenti/francesco-innocenti.github.io/_posts/2024-10-01-The-Energy-Landscape-of-Predictive-Coding-Networks.md

 ## 💭 Concluding thoughts <a name="thoughts"></a>

-TODO
+So, we have shown, theoretically and empirically, that PC inference has the effect of reshaping the (MSE) loss landscape, in particular making many (perhaps all) "bad" saddles (non-strict) of the loss easier to escape (strict).
+These saddles include the origin, effectively making PC more robust to vanishing gradients.

+The flip side of this story is that PC inference becomes harder with the depth of the network (there is no free lunch).
+So, in a way, the problems in weight space are moved in inference space.
+Stay tuned for progress on this!

+The above analysis also raises some interesting questions.
+First, we compared only saddles of the loss and equilibrated energy.
+But what about other types of critical point, in particular minima?
+We are currently working on this so again stay tuned!
+Finally, could other inference-based algorithms than PC inherit these benefits?
+In other words, is this a more general feature of energy-based learning?
+There is some promising work in this direction [[3]](#3), but we do not have a general theory.
+If you have any ideas, get in touch!

 ## References

 <p> <font size="3"> <a id="1">[1]</a>
-Innocenti, F., Singh, R., & Buckley, C. L. (2023).
-Understanding Predictive Coding as a Second-Order Trust-Region Method. <i>ICML Workshop on Localized Learning (LLW).</i>.</font> </p>
+F. Innocenti, R. Singh, and C. L. Buckley.
+Understanding Predictive Coding as a Second-Order Trust-Region Method. <i>ICML Workshop on Localized Learning (LLW)</i>, 2023</font> </p>

 <p> <font size="3"> <a id="2">[2]</a>
 R. Ge, F. Huang, C. Jin, and Y. Yuan.
-(2015).
-Escaping from saddle points—online stochastic gradient for tensor decomposition. <i>In Conference on learning theory,</i> pages 797–842.
-PMLR..</font> </p>
+Escaping from saddle points—online stochastic gradient for tensor decomposition. <i>In Conference on learning theory</i>, pages 797–842.
+PMLR, 2015</font> </p>

+<p> <font size="3"> <a id="3">[3]</a>
+M. Stern, A. J. Liu, V. Balasubramanian.
+Physical effects of learning. <i>Physical Review E</i>, 109(2):024311, 2024.</font> </p>